 Welcome to Microbes and More, my website to help you discover the amazing world of microorganisms and other topics that I have explored.
 Many of the stories of these microbes are presented here as flip books full of pictures, interesting facts, and links to other sources of information about them.
 In addition to the microbe topics, I have links to another website of mine about Charles Darwin.
 I portray Mr. Darwin in a variety of public venues and, if you would like to have me do so for your organization, please visit my site to learn how that can be arranged.
 This microbes site also has a page with resources for teachers where you can find out about my work teaching microbes to children, exploring Mark Twain’s use of microbes in one of his stories, and the fascinating world of microbes in termites’ guts.

 I am a microbiology researcher and professor who will be retiring as of Jan.
-1, 2021) who formerly conducted research and taught courses in the Department of Molecular and Cell Biology at the University of Connecticut.
+1, 2022.
+I formerly conducted research and taught courses in the Department of Molecular and Cell Biology at the University of Connecticut.
 My laboratory conducted research on microbes that lived at very high temperatures and the publications that resulted from my work can be accessed here, at PubMed.

 Invite Charles Darwin to talk to your group